NxPKG/khulnasoft-docs/content/api-shield/security/graphql-protection/_index.md

 # GraphQL malicious query protection

 GraphQL is a query language for APIs.
-In addition to protecting RESTful APIs, Cloudflare can also protect GraphQL APIs.
+In addition to protecting RESTful APIs, Khulnasoft can also protect GraphQL APIs.

 GraphQL malicious query protection scans your GraphQL traffic for queries that could overload your origin and result in a denial of service.
 Customers can build rules that limit the query depth and size of incoming GraphQL queries in order to block suspiciously large or complex queries.

 ## Availability

 GraphQL malicious query protection is available for all API Shield customers.
-Enterprise customers who have not purchased API Shield can preview [API Shield as a non-contract service](https://dash.cloudflare.com/?to=/:account/:zone/security/api-shield) in the Cloudflare dashboard or by contacting your account team.
+Enterprise customers who have not purchased API Shield can preview [API Shield as a non-contract service](https://dash.Khulnasoft.com/?to=/:account/:zone/security/api-shield) in the Khulnasoft dashboard or by contacting your account team.

 ## Limitations